manhdatbn93/EdgeSSVEP/README.md

 This repository contains the dataset, C implementation, and Python verification tools for the paper:

 > **EdgeSSVEP: A Compact Embedded SSVEP BCI for Ultra-Low-Power Real-Time Applications**
-> Manh-Dat Nguyen, Xuan-The Tran, Thomas Do, Chin-Teng Lin
+> Manh-Dat Nguyen, Nguyen Thanh Trung Le, Xuan-The Tran, Thomas Do, Chin-Teng Lin
 > [TBD], 2025

 ## Overview